 “Who so findeth a wife findeth a good thing, and obtaineth favour of the LORD.”
 (Proverbs 18:22)

 In the Western world, the emphasis is on human expressions of love and friendship.
-That is certainly of importance and, when guided by the biblical principles, a godly ardor worth commemorating.
+That is certainly important and, when guided by the biblical principles, a godly ardor worth commemorating.

 Here are a few guidelines to remember this season:

 - “Let love be without dissimulation.
 Abhor that which is evil; cleave to that which is good” (Romans 12:9).